There are 3 types of certifications required and used in plumbing and gas works

 required to add a line item to their minor works certificate page.
 This includes anything from toilet and tap servicing through to full kitchen renovations where no fixture has moved.

 Gas Compliance Certification – Any gas works undertaken requires a single page certificate.
-One copy is given to the client and the other copy is submitted to ATCO.
+One copy is given to the client and the other copy is submitted to a relevant gas authority.
 The licensed plumber must also install a completion badge in the properties gas meter box.
 This is to communicate to all future plumbers what kind of gas works took place and when.

 What is illegal for a home handyman (non-licensed plumber) to perform: